Thrust block: Early thrust boxes

 Early screw-propelled steamships used a thrust block or thrust box composed of perhaps a dozen lower-rated plain thrust journal bearings stacked on the same shaft.
 These were problematic in service: they were bulky, difficult to dismantle, wasted power through friction and they had a tendency to overheat.
 The thrust box was built of a box-like cast iron housing with a radial bearing at each end and a number of collars formed on the shaft between them.
 This shaft was often a short section of removable shaft called the thrust shaft, linking the engine ahead to the propeller shaft astern.
 A series of iron horseshoe-shaped collars fitted over the small diameter of the shaft and bore against the forward face of the shaft's collars.
 Each horseshoe was faced with a low-friction pad of babbitt metal.
 Lubrication was by an oil bath in the box and a plentiful volume was important for cooling purposes too.

 Although lignum vitae wood was used for the radial stave bearings in the stuffing box, cooled directly by seawater itself, this material wasn't capable of withstanding the force needed for the thrust blocks of any but the earliest screw vessels.

 Each horseshoe was independently adjustable forwards and back, by either wedged gibs or a screwed adjustment.
 A particular problem with these thrust boxes was in adjusting them so that the force was shared equally between all the collars.
 Adjustment was often done on the basis of their operating temperature, gauged with the engineer's hand.
+It was the practice in the Royal Navy to adjust the stern gland to allow a little seawater into the ship; the temperature of the dripping water should be only slightly above that of the sea.